-The Bystander Intervention for Students training includes information that Educates on the "bystander Effect" and intervention strategies related to sexual violence.
+The Bystander Intervention for Student as well as the Bystander Intervention for Employees trainings includes information that Educates on the "bystander Effect" and intervention strategies related to sexual violence.
 This training can be found on the Roseman training site.

 Refer people to on or off campus resources listed in this document for support in health, counseling, or with legal assistance.
 For more information about Bystander Intervention please use the following resource: